-In addition to the cochlear implant, over time I’ve discovered there are many components that lead to success with hearing loss.
+In addition to the cochlear implant, over time I’ve discovered, there are many components that lead to success with hearing loss.
 I’ve chosen to focus specifically on auditory training, lipreading, and communication strategies because of the success I’ve had using them personally and professionally.

-HEARa was inspired from my struggles, and more importantly my successes with hearing again.
+HEARa was inspired by my struggles, and more importantly my successes with hearing again.
 From my successes, I have learned that there is hope.
-There are answers, and even miracles.
+There are answers and even miracles.
 HEARa is the combination of my experience and studies in the Doctor of Audiology program, 11 years of clinical experience as an audiologist fitting hearing aids for adults, and my subsequent work experience in the hearing aid and cochlear implant industries.
 Mostly, though, HEARa comes from my everyday life.

 HEARa is dedicated to the idea that people need the right information, at the right times, to be successful with hearing loss.
 HEARa’s mission is to reach out to adults with hearing loss and say—keep going.
 Learning about your hearing loss should be a lifelong process.
 It is a lifelong process.

 Welcome.
 I am so excited to share with you what I have learned.
 I am here to help you improve your communication skills, no matter where you are in the process of managing your hearing loss.
 The time and effort involved are worth it—because communication is at the very heart of connecting to others and living your life to the fullest.